TheAwesomeAndIncredibleCSE3902Group/Game/README.md

 Hello!
 This is our game repo where we're making the video game 😎

-AwesomeRPG is a Zelda clone that will eventually include turn-based RPG elements.
+AwesomeRPG is a Zelda clone that includes bonus turn-based RPG elements.

 Interacting with an enemy sends the player to the turn-based realm, where they
-    will have to defeat them with a collection of moves.
-After this the player can return to the overworld and continue their quest.
+    have to defeat them with a collection of moves.
+After this, the player can return to the overworld and continue their quest.

+Equipment and allies must be found in the world as the player explores (or,
+    if you're someone of weak morals, found in the debug room down the stairs from the starting room.)

-Items like potions will be picked up in the overworld but used in battle.
+Items like potions are picked up in the overworld and then used in battle.
+    You can also see all the items you've collected and allies who have joined you by pressing Esc.

 Overworld